-The Campus Life and Diversity Office coordinates programs and services to build inclusive and affirming campus environments for all students and oversees the Vassar First Year program, a series of events, including New Student Orientation, designed to introduce new students to life at Vassar.
-A mix of academic events, cultural happenings, and discussions about campus issues, these programs encourage students to engage beyond the classroom as they explore channels for contributing to the intellectual and community life of the college.
+The Campus Life and Diversity Office coordinates programs and services to build inclusive and affirming campus environments for all students and oversees the Vassar First Year program, a series of events, including New Student Orientation, designed to introduce new students to life at Vassar and to engage them beyond the classroom as they explore channels for contributing to the intellectual and community life of the college.

 The Office of International Services offers a full range of resources for international students and scholars, including advice and assistance in visa, immigration, tax, employment, cultural and general matters.
 The office seeks to support internationals in adjusting to and embracing a new culture and also to involve and engage all members of the campus community in events, workshops, and other opportunities to share the wealth of global perspectives and experiences our campus enjoys.

-The Office of Religious and Spiritual Life (RSL) oversees, advises, and supports a wide range of religious and civic communities and initiatives on campus and plays an important role as a college liaison to the mid-Hudson Valley community.
+The Office of Religious and Spiritual Life (RSL) provides programming and support for 10 different student religious groups at Vassar, supports a wide range of religious and civic communities and initiatives on campus, and plays an important role as a college liaison to the mid-Hudson Valley community.
 RSL staff members are available for pastoral counseling and spiritual guidance for any concern or question students may have.
-Staffed by a director, an assistant director, an advisor to Jewish students, and part-time affiliate advisors serving the Episcopal, Roman Catholic, and InterVarsity communities on campus, RSL provides programming and support for 10 different student religious groups at Vassar.
-RSL has office and program space in the Chapel tower and basement, as well as at the Bayit, Vassar’s home of Jewish campus life, at 51 Collegeview Avenue.
+The RSL staff includes a full-time advisor to Jewish students and part-time affiliate advisors for the Episcopal, Roman Catholic, and InterVarsity communities on campus.
+RSL is located in the Chapel tower and basement, as well as at the Bayit, Vassar’s home of Jewish campus life, at 51 Collegeview Avenue.

-The office also coordinates the Campus Life Response Team (CLRT), a resource for responding to student crises and incidents that may disrupt the community or endanger students.
-The Associate Dean of the College for Campus Life and Diversity coordinates the response team and, when possible, convenes the CLRT within 24 hours to determine initial steps, and to identify additional offices or members from the campus community who can assist with the college’s response.
+Bias Incident Response Team.
+The Campus Life Office also coordinates the Bias Incident Response Team (BIRT), a resource for responding to student crises and incidents that may disrupt the community or endanger students.
+The associate dean of the college for campus life and diversity coordinates the response team and, when possible, convenes the BIRT within 24 hours to determine initial steps and to identify additional offices or members from the campus community who can assist with the college’s response.